daojicsuf/daojicsuf.github.io/_pages/about.md

 ---
 permalink: /
-title: "Home"
+title: "About Me"
-excerpt: "Short Bio"
+excerpt: "Anout Me"
 author_profile: true
 redirect_from:
   - /about/